praveek/launch.en/help/launch-reference/administration/user-permissions.md

 #### Platforms

 Each property has a platform.
-There are currently two platforms that you can use [!DNL Launch] with: *Web* and *Mobile*.
+There are currently two platforms that you can use in [!DNL Launch]: *Web* and *Mobile*.
 You can use this permission type to restrict or grant access to a particular type of property.
 This can be useful when the team that manages your mobile apps is different from the one that manages your web sites.

 #### Properties

 This is a list of all Properties that exist within your company.
-You can use this permission type to restrict or grant access to specific properties (by name).
+You can use this permission type to restrict or grant access to specific existing properties (by name).

 #### Property rights